Melissa Pilgrim

 4. Grammar always matters: The Chicago Manual of Style (17th Edition) by The University of Chicago Press is the industry standard grammar book to use for book publishing and is available both in print and online.

-6. Baby Name Books/Phone Books: Use baby name books (old and new) for finding strong character first names and a phone book for finding unique last names.
+6. Baby Name Books/Old Phone Books: Use baby name books (old and new) for finding strong character first names and an old phone book for finding unique last names.
 Never use the name of a real person for fictional stories.
 If writing a historical story, consider what names were popular during that time period as well.

 For Books:

-1. In most cases, the publishing industry’s standard, preferred length for a book manuscript’s full page of text is based on 300 words per page (double spaced) using only Times New Roman or Courier fonts (12 point).
+1. In most cases, the publishing industry’s standard, preferred length for a book manuscript’s full page of text is based on 250 words per page (double spaced) normally using only Times New Roman or Courier fonts (12 point).

 2. Manuscripts are counted by page rather than word count because authors write with varying amounts of “white space” (meaning some pages can have only short lines of dialogue while others are filled with lots of descriptive narrative).
 Therefore, the editor/publisher has to think in terms of the total number of pages, not the total number of words (though most do like knowing both, so it’s best to list both).

-3. There are all kinds of books written in all different lengths, but most novels are between 70,000 – 110,000 words.
+3. There are all kinds of books written in all different lengths, but most novels for adults are between 80,000 – 110,000 words (with 90,000 being the norm).
 The bottom line to remember is this: a book should be as long as it needs to be to tell the story (or subject) well.

 4. Writing children’s picture books can sometimes include doing a “dummy book” and changing the manuscript format to fit with the tone/style/pacing of the book best.
 These kinds of books are the only book manuscripts that normally vary from the preferred, industry standard kind.